pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 The novel contribution of our research is that we can then define \\(\mathbf{over}\\) and \\(\mathbf{back}\\) as functions within the joint language itself, and use contextual-equivalence within the joint language to show that \\(\mathbf{over}\\) and \\(\mathbf{back}\\) are mutual inverses.

 This proof approach works really well when the source and target languages have similar semantics, and in practice, especially for higher-order compilation, it is often the case that the target language is a simplified subset of the source language, meaning we can just utilize the source language itself as the joint language.
-This way, we separate the proof of the type-safety of the joint language from the overall compilation correctness proof, and in fact, we find we can reuse the same joint language for multiple layered phases of compilation, each with its definition of \\(\mathbf{over}\\) and \\(\mathbf{back}\\).
+This way, we separate the proof of the type-safety of the joint language from the overall compiler correctness proof, and in fact, we find we can reuse the same joint language for multiple layered phases of compilation, each with its definition of \\(\mathbf{over}\\) and \\(\mathbf{back}\\).

 A related work that showcases this is Crary's work on Fully Abstract Module Compilation.
 This employs a phase-separation algorithm for splitting modules into static and dynamic portions without reference to the module language.
 This means we can go from a rich expressive language with modules as the source language, compile away the modules through this phase-separation technique, and arrive at a simpler target language without modules.

-To reiterate, the inductive cases of compilation correctness that do not take part in the compilation procedure itself, such as pairs when the compilation only involves functions, are rather easy to solve with this approach.
+To reiterate, the inductive cases of compiler correctness that do not take part in the compilation procedure itself, such as pairs when the compilation only involves functions, are rather easy to solve with this approach.
 The \\(\mathbf{over}\\) and \\(\mathbf{back}\\) are defined similarly to an eta-expansion at those types, in other words, they just carry the induction hypothesis along smoothly without doing anything complicated.

 # Proof of Concept

-To demonstrate that our compilation correctness procedure works, we proved the correctness of two separate compilation phases and then joined these two proofs together.
+To demonstrate that our compiler correctness procedure works, we proved the correctness of two separate compilation phases and then joined these two proofs together.

 ## Continuation Passing Style Phase